ptsteadman/notebook/essays/gray-man-style.md

 SurvivialThinkTank.com defines a gray man as "an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others."
-[3] Promoters of gray man are socially-conscious survivalists who think that overt tactical gear is a "shoot-me-first" signal, and instead favor multi-modal dress that will help them avoid attention until it's time to use force.
+[3] Promoters of gray man are socially-aware survivalists who think that overt tactical gear is a "shoot-me-first" signal, and instead favor multi-modal dress that will help them avoid attention until it's time to use force.